 But when I look at those itineraries - and having designed or improved many tours myself - I see that the trade-off is just too much to justify going down that path.
 The rides seem amorphous.

-Tourissimo's approach and best practice is to design the itinerary for the best scenery and riding experience.
+Tourissimo's approach and best practice is to design the itinerary for the best scenery and riding/hiking experience.
 And then seek the best available hotels close to our desired path.

 In Sicily, we knew that we wanted to incorporate a wine experience (western Sicily is a land blessed by the wine gods), and the salt farming ponds between Trapani and Marsala (yes, marsala).